Matt-Conrad/CXR_View_Classification/README.md

     ```
     git clone https://github.com/Matt-Conrad/CXR_View_Classification.git
     ```
- 2. If you don't already have it, install pip using [these instructions](https://pip.pypa.io/en/stable/installing/)
+ 2. Install virtualenv and Python 3.6 if you don't already have it.
+You can install virtualenv using [these instructions](https://virtualenv.pypa.io/en/latest/installation.html)
+    ```
+    sudo add-apt-repository ppa:deadsnakes/ppa
+    sudo apt-get update
+    sudo apt-get install python3.6
+    sudo apt-get install python3.6-dev
+    sudo apt-get install python3-dev
+    sudo apt-get install gcc
+    sudo apt-get install python3-virtualenv
+    sudo apt-get install libxcb-xinerama0
+    ```
+    TODO: Thin out the list above.
+Probably some of them are not needed.
+    NOTE: libxcb-xinerama0 is due to an error message from Qt in
- 3. Install virtualenv and Python 3.6 if you don't already have it.
-You can install virtualenv using [these instructions](https://virtualenv.pypa.io/en/latest/installation.html).
-Create a virtualenv using ```virtualenv -p PATH_TO_PYTHON_3.6 CXR_env``` to create a folder containing virtual environment files.
+ 3. Create a virtualenv using ```virtualenv -p PATH_TO_PYTHON_3.6 CXR_env``` to create a folder containing virtual environment files.
 Activate the environment using ```source CXR_env/bin/activate```.
 Lastly, install the pip packages using ```pip install -r requirements.txt``` from inside the *miscellaneous* folder.
  4. If you don't already have it, install PostgreSQL using [these instructions](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
 If you're on Ubuntu, I used the following to get PostgreSQL set up:
-    1. Create the following file: /etc/apt/sources.list.d/pgdg.list
+    1. Run the following commands:
+    ```
+    sudo apt-get install curl ca-certificates gnupg
+    curl https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
+    sudo touch /etc/apt/sources.list.d/pgdg.list
+    sudo nano /etc/apt/sources.list.d/pgdg.list
+    ```
-    2. Add the following line to the file: ```http://apt.postgresql.org/pub/repos/apt/ bionic-pgdg main```.
+    3. Add the following line to the file: ```deb http://apt.postgresql.org/pub/repos/apt/ focal-pgdg main```.
 Alternatively, you could replace the *bionic-pgdg* (for Ubuntu 18.04) with *xenial-pgdg* (for Ubuntu 16.04).
-    3. Run the following commands:
+    4. Run the following commands:
     ```
     sudo apt-get update
     sudo apt-get install postgresql-12
-    ```
-    4. Now that you have postgresql installed.
-Start the DB cluster with:
-    ```
     sudo systemctl start postgresql@12-main
     ```
-    5. Maybe unnecessary, but I set the password for the *postgres* user with:
+    6. Maybe unnecessary, but I set the password for the *postgres* user with:
     ```
     sudo -u postgres -i
     psql
     \password postgres
     ```
     Confirm the password, and now you have a working version of PostgreSQL on your computer.
- 5. The last step before running the application is to optionally change the settings of the config.ini file
+ 4. The last step before running the application is to optionally change the settings of the config.ini file
     1. (OPTIONAL) Change the default configuration if you wish. \
       - The *postgresql* section contains the server host and port, desired name of the DB to be created, as well as user and password.
 The template is currently set up to create a DB named "db" on the localhost, so you can leave it as is or rename it if you wish.
       - Leave the *dicom_folder* section alone as it gets filled in automatically as the app goes through the steps.
 You can also rename the tables that will be created.
       - You can leave the *table_info* section alone, or if you want to change the names of the tables you can here
       - Feel free to leave the *logging* section alone.
 For more detail, go down to the *Logging* section of this README
       - Currently the code is set up to operate with the subset.
 If you would like to switch to the full image set, you must change the *dataset_info* section to either be "full_set" or "subset"
- 6. If you are trying to use the dataset subset then you must delete the *NLMCXR_subset_dataset.tgz* from the cloned git repository since the TGZ comes with the code.
-In order to see the entire workflow, you must delete it from your local repository so that the GUI will start from the beginning of the process.
- 7. Run the app using the following command: ```python main.py```
+ 5. Run the app using the following command: ```python main.py```

  #### Using the folder-based executable
  This executable was created with PyInstaller by providing my *folder.spec* file in the following command: ```pyinstaller folder.spec```, you will need to run this command in the *CXR_View_Classification/Python/DesktopApp/pyinstaller* folder if you want to create it yourself.
 You can find the executable if you unpack the *dist_folder.zip* from the v1.0.0 release attachment in the Github repository.
 Here are the steps for running it:
  1. Download the *dist_folder.zip* folder from the Github release and unzip it.
- 2. If you don't already have it, install PostgreSQL by following the steps from step 4 of the above section (*Using source code*).
+ 2. If you don't already have it, install PostgreSQL by following the steps from step 3 of the above section (*Using source code*).
- 3. Change the *config.ini* file in the *dist_folder/main/* folder as explained step 5 from the above section
+ 3. Change the *config.ini* file in the *dist_folder/main/* folder as explained step 4 from the above section
  4. Execute the *main* executable and go through the steps.

  #### Using the single-file executable